 From Year 2 of the programme students are dedicated to their PhD projects.

-All students on the programme attend the Annual retreat.
-This residential event allows students to present talks on their research, enjoy additional skills training, discuss career information and share updates on cutting-edge research and technical developments.
+The extraordinary LIDo teaching and research-intensive environment sits within a framework of robust and established cohort building activities, culminating each year in an academic retreat for the students.
+This popular residential event is designed and planned by the students, for the students.
+The retreat allows students to present talks on their research, enjoy additional skills training, discuss career information and share updates on cutting-edge research and technical developments.

 The BBSRC mandate that all students funded in this programme take part in the Professional Internship for PhD Students (PIPS) scheme.
 This involves a three-month work experience placement that can be undertaken with any organisation in the public or privates sectors in the UK or abroad according to student interest and a suitable agreement with the host.
 The only stipulation is that the work must be in an area demonstrably unrelated to the student's research project.
 The timing of the internships has a degree of flexibility, taking place during the second or third year of the PhD, (months 18 to 36).
 This is considered to be the most beneficial time.
 Further details on PIPS programme including case studies and video reports can be found on the Employability page and the UCL Careers webpage.